Guided Pathways boost graduation rates

 3. The pathway is not remote.

 A student’s educational journey is complex.
 They need support, resources and services to help them through each step.
 From admissions to financial aid, from course enrollment to degree planning, students need advisors, technology and access to information.
 The more they are connected to their institutions and the easier those connections can be had, the greater the chances students will flourish.
 Students should never get lost or feel alone during their journey.
-Schools must partner with students to get them from point A to point B, even if it’s vis a vis point C.
+Schools must partner with students to get them from point A to point B, even if it’s vis-à-vis point C.

 Start with Students in Mind